genome-miner/sars-cov2-codon-adaptation/README.md

 - The dataset is modest, with 54 CDS from 11 genomes, limiting statistical power.
 - Each variant has only 2 to 4 independent genomes, which limits generalizability.
 - LOOCV supports internal validation, but performance on novel or highly divergent sequences remains untested.
+- The CDS-level observations are not fully independent because multiple genes are represented across closely related viral genomes, and gene identity strongly influenced clustering patterns.c
 ---

 ## <a id="future-work"></a>🚀 Future Work

 - Include more independent genomes from each variant.
 - Test the regression model across other coronaviruses and RNA viruses.
-- Develop synonymous codon optimization while preserving the encoded protein.
+- Extend the framework from CAI analysis to synonymous codon optimization while preserving the encoded protein sequence.
 - Evaluate non-linear models such as random forest and gradient boosting.

 ---